zxlzr/Forecast-Public-Transport/data/readme.txt

-The sampletrain.txt and sampletest.txt are sample files of train and test separated by ",".
+The sampletrain_*.txt and sampletest.txt are sample files of train and test separated by ",".

-In the passengers's boarding choice folder,  the files have 213 columns.
+In the passengers's boarding choice folder,  the files have 213 columns. sampletrain_change.txt and sampletrain_changeless.txt are sample train data of unfixed bus line passengers  and fixed bus line passengers.
 The 1st and 2nd are Card_id and Line_name.
 The 3rd is Label.
 After that are the features.

  The 4-33th columns are features of passenger.
  The 34-63th columns are features of bus.